The Special Needs Register

 Bring in extra help.
 A child may benefit from the skills and expertise of an occupational therapist; qualify for extra time in exams; get help with typing tuition and be permitted to use a laptop in class.

 Adapt the learning environment.
 The learning environment and styles of teaching can make a real difference. key to any intervention should be that they help create a ‘level playing field’.

 Place a child on the special needs register when they are not making the progress expected, despite the apparent best efforts of the school.

 Why place a child on the SEN register?

 Placing a child on the register takes place after strategies such as varying teaching styles, differentiating work, or adapting the learning environment have not had a noticeable impact.

 Placing a child on the register allows appropriate help or interventions to be sought.
-The type of help required will vary according to needs, but will fall into one of three broad categories:

 In many cases an individual education plan (IEP) will be drawn up to assist in the monitoring, recording and reporting of targets and progress.
 This should inform the child, the teachers and those who support the child and parents of specific and measurable targets of success criteria - it may also reference teaching strategies and pupil strengths.